Heaverham

-Heaverham is a hamlet in the Sevenoaks district, in the county of Kent, England.
+Heaverham is a hamlet in the civil parish of Kemsing, in the Sevenoaks district, in the county of Kent, England.

 Nearby is the country estate of St Clere.

 Location

 It is located about three miles away from the town of Sevenoaks, and around a mile away from the large village of Kemsing.
 Other nearby settlements include the villages of Ightham and Seal, and the hamlets of Cotman's Ash, Styants Bottom and Crowdleham.